JulianKimmig/polymcsim/docs/explanation/kmc_engine.md

 ## 4 Activation Logic

-A hallmark of PolySim is support for **post-reaction activation**—crucial for radical and step-growth systems.
+A hallmark of PolyMCsim is support for **post-reaction activation**—crucial for radical and step-growth systems.
 The activation map in `ReactionSchema` tells the engine:

 *   Which dormant site type becomes active.
 *   What new active type it turns into.